the-open-fifths/the-open-fifths.github.io/about.md

 ---
 layout: page
-title: About—The Open Fifhs
+title: About The Open Fifhs
 permalink: /about/
 ---
-# About

 ## Artist Profiles